 The best trail cameras can capture stunning candid shots of animals and other wildlife.
 Also known as game cameras or remote cameras, these devices are specifically designed to be used remotely to allow photographers to avoid disturbing wildlife.

 Some people also use trail cams for security since the best trail cameras are typically waterproof, durable and shoot both video and still images.
 Cameras are usually camouflaged or finished in a plain earth tone, allowing them to blend into a natural background and go unseen by potential subjects.
-There are many additional features to look out for when deciding which of the best trail cameras suits your needs.
-The cameras offer different lighting ranges and image qualities, and some offer solar power to reduce the need for battery changes and cellular connection for remote viewing.
+Hidden flash lights within some trail cameras can light up the foreground in even the darkest nights and are usually powered by infrared technology so as not to disturb flighty subjects.
+Other features include cellular connection for remote viewing, higher recording resolution, and solar panels to power cameras indefinitely.

 If you're looking for other types of cameras, check our guide to the best camera for creatives, and if you're just starting out, see our roundup of the best cameras for beginners.
+And if you want to take your photography to the next level (that is, the sky), we've put together the best cameras drones too.
 Meanwhile, read on for our guide to the best trail cameras available now.

 The best trail cameras available